MetaVGC logo

 Formats & regulations

-Pokemon Champions legal Pokemon, items, and moves
+Pokemon Champions Regulation M-B legal Pokemon, items, and moves

 Battle mechanics